hyron-group/hyron/readme.md

 -   **High-Performance** : Hyron is 40% more efficient than ExpressJS (by rps with simple request)
 -   **Easy to learn** : With Hyron, you do not need to know how Node Server work.
 Just write normal Javascript function.

+# Release Node
+- Support config for plugin as 4th args (req, res, prev, config).
+Config can declare in appcfg.ini file

 # Example

 This is simple example project to help you have interview about Hyron Framework